kaitoti/pyautogui/README.md

 This is scripts for autoplaying sao heatgames webgame
+- need to pip install pyautogui

 Scripts to be used are:
 > bosswanted.py(auto wantedboss at smallest zoom-25% ).